oleksiitsioma/datacrunch-theme/README.md

 ## Usage

+### Development

+1. Add the theme folder to *wp-content/themes/* folder of your WordPress Project.
+2. Run *npm install* to install all dependencies.
+3. Run *npm run dev* to launch the watcher and autocompiler.
+This will auto update your asset files.
+4. Run *npm run build* before deploying to compile minimized version of CSS and JS.

 ### Installation

-Install theme using the default WordPress Installer
+Install theme using the default WordPress Installer.

 ### Creating Custom post types and Taxonomies